cyansmiles/php-image-folder-to-xml/README.md

 After fidding around with the plusgallery code, I decided to use what I did and create a php file that will create code for the page for each folder using an include or a class.
 I am still working on the code.

-The idea of create a RSS feed of the folder and then trying to use that feed to work the plus gallery was not a good use of my time.
+The idea of creating a RSS feed of the folder and THEN trying to use that feed to work with the plus gallery was not a good use of my time.
 I had to find a sipiler solution.
-There are tons of great lightboxes out there and I was makign thsi too coplicated.
+There are tons of great lightboxes out there and I was making this too coplicated.
+Especailly since I dont need all the featuers that plusgalley offers with other websites (like Flickr and Instagram).
+Keep in mind, the creator of plusgallery has not updated the software in a while and it is not working as well as it used to.

-The main goal is to just be aable to drag and drop folders into my gallery folder and then self create the photo gallery.
+My main goal is to just be able to drag and drop folders and images into my gallery folder on my website and then have the website page self create the code the photo gallery.
 I dont like to spend a lot of time updating galleries for clients.
 I needed something similar.
+I also create a lot of website and other people work on them and I wanted some thing simple to pass on.

 I used to use the Google Picasa to host the images so clients could do this themself.
 However, now that the rules have changed, that will nto work anymore (easy).

-I have used some Facebook plugins, however, the fact that the tokens expire so fast, is really frustrating.
+I also have used some Facebook plugins, however, the fact that the tokens expire so fast, is really frustrating.
 So this is the new solution.

-Anyways.
-I will post the solution on another GitHub project when completed.
+Anyways, I will post the solution on another GitHub project when completed.